 Who takes this course?

-The course caters for counsellors, psychotherapists, psychologists, Health, Education staff, Social Workers and other professionals working with adolescents.
+The course caters for counsellors, psychotherapists, psychologists, Health and Education staff, Social Workers, Wellbeing practitioners and other professionals working directly with adolescents.
 It draws on the approaches of Gestalt therapists Mark McConville and Violet Oaklander, Attachment and Family Systems theories, Lifemusic practice and Playback Theatre.

 About the course